zimicjs/zimic/docs/wiki/guides-testing.md

 # Testing

-@TODO Improve description about concurrency management

-- Local interceptors work in single and multi-threaded environments, but not `it.concurrent`
-- Remote interceptors work in single and multi-threaded environments, using path discriminators

 There are many ways to configure Zimic in a testing environment.
 Usually, the best approach is dependent on your [method of intercepting requests](./getting-started.md#4-choose-your-method-to-intercept-requests) and how you are applying your mocks.